knpuniversity/javascript/knpu/ep1-basics/dom-element-object.md

 It's not as elegant as using jQuery... and jQuery also helps handle browser incompatibilities, but feel empowered!
 Go tell a co-worker that you just learned how the Internet works!

-Then remove that new code and go back to using jQuery.
+Then come back, remove that new code and go back to using jQuery.